This set of Manufacturing Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Fundamentals Of Metal Casting”.

 Explanation: At higher temperatures the bond between sand mix and oil becomes hard and brittle there by weakening the sand mix.
 So, care should be taken about the rate and temperature of baking of oil sands.

-7. Cereals are added to the molding sand to improve the following
+7. Cereals are added to the molding sand to improve which of the following?

 a) hot strength